 Lower credit utilization ratios This method will have the quickest impact on your score.
 Reduce "proportion of balance to limit" on credit cards and home equity line of credits (HELOC) to 25% or less individually and in the aggregate.
 There two ways to do this.
 Pay down the balance.
 Obtain a limit increase on your accounts.
 It will cost you an inquiry, whether approved or not.
 A hybrid strategy is also useful.

 Do NOT close any accounts in good standing.

 Close all inactive accounts that have a derogatory record.

-Start paying your bills •On time •Every time •All the time• This one takes longer to impact your scores but it is necessary for MAX credit and a MoneySmartLife style going forward
+Start paying your bills •On time •Every time •All the time• This one takes longer to impact your scores, but it is necessary for MAX credit and a MoneySmartLife style going forward

 Stop applying for credit No matter how tempting the multitude of easy credit offers with incentives you get, don't apply.
-The offers can be tempting and appear financially prudent with promise of further savings by just applying.
+The offers can be tempting and appear financially prudent with the promise of further savings by just applying.
 But they can really mess you up.

 MoneySmartLife.org and its affiliates do not provide tax, legal or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 You should consult your own tax, legal and accounting advisors before engaging in any transaction.

 The views, thoughts, and opinions expressed belong solely to the author, and not necessarily to the author’s employer, organization, committee or other group or individual; either in the past or future.

 This site contains copyrighted material the use of which has not always been specifically authorized by the copyright owner.”
 MoneySmartLife.org states that they’re using this material as part of their “efforts to advance understanding of issues of “financial well-being” and that they believe that this constitutes a “fair use” of the material in accordance with title 17 U.S.C.
 Section 107.